danilocgsilva/what-is-my-ip/README.md

 # what-is-my-ip

-Response with the value of your ip for the rest of the world.
+Response with the value of your ip for the rest of the world based on [wimiapi](https://github.com/danilocgsilva/wimi-api).

 ## Installation